Mushtaq Mohammad: Test cricket

 On 26 March 1959 against West Indies at Lahore, Mushtaq succeeded his elder brothers Wazir and Hanif into Test cricket.
-Based in his publicised date of birth of 22 November 1943, he was then 15 years and 124 days, the youngest person to play Test cricket at the time, though some doubt exists if this date of birth is accurate.
+Based on his publicised date of birth of 22 November 1943, he was then 15 years and 124 days, the youngest person to play Test cricket at the time.
 He scored 18 runs in the match and Pakistan were defeated by an innings and 156 runs.
-The first of his ten Test hundreds would come in his 6th Test, 101 against India in Feroz Shah Kotla, when he was believed to be 17 years and 78 days old which was the youngest age for a test centurion.
+The first of his ten Test hundreds would come in his 6th Test, 101 against India in Feroz Shah Kotla, when he was 17 years and 78 days old, which was the youngest age for a test centurion.
 The record stood for over 40 years until it was bettered by Mohammad Ashraful.
 His next century came against England in 1962 and he would have to wait another 9 years until his next century.

 In 1970 he played for the Rest of the World against England in the series that was later stripped of its Test status.
 Early in 1973, he scored 121 against Australia at Sydney and 201 against New Zealand in his next match a month later.
 In the latter game, he became the only cricketer other than Denis Atkinson to score a double century and take five wickets in a Test match.
 He finished the year with 777 runs at the average of 86.33.

 He captained Pakistan in 19 Test matches from 1976–77 to 1978–79.
 During this time, he scored 121 and 56 and took eight wickets against West Indies at Port of Spain in 1976–77 to inflict a rare home defeat on West Indies.
 Thereby Mushtaq also became only the second player after Garfield Sobers to score a century and take five wickets in an innings in a test match on more than one occasion.
 He led Pakistan to a 2–0 win over India when the two countries played their first series against each other in eighteen years in 1978–79.

 Mushtaq is regarded as one of the first cricketers to use the reverse-sweep in the 1970s.
 Though his elder brother Hanif Mohammad is sometimes credited as the inventor.
 Cricket coach Bob Woolmer has been credited with popularising the stroke.

 He joined Kerry Packer's World Series Cricket in the late seventies.
 He went on to become a coach of Pakistan Cricket Team and led the side which reached the final of the 1999 Cricket World Cup.